Monet Brown was the new girl when she arrived on the Talladega College campus Aug. 14.

 No one wanted to be known as the player who ruined the season.
 A single positive test would have likely canceled, or at least postponed, roughly 15 to 20 percent of the regular-season games in one fell swoop.

-Many of the school's athletes traveled a not-short distance to play for Talladega College in the first place.
-Only three in the men's and women's basketball athletes are from Alabama, according to the rosters published online.
-They list players from California, New York, Pennsylvania, Nebraska, Oklahoma and Illinois.
-The baseball team has players from Mexico, Puerto Rico, Dominican Republic and Panama, and the softball team includes representatives from Canada, Alaska, Nevada, Colorado and Mexico.
+Many of the school's athletes traveled a long way to play for Talladega College in the first place.
+Only three basketball players were in-state recruits, and the baseball team has players from Mexico, Puerto Rico, the Dominican Republic and Panama.

-Some come in hopes of eventually playing professionally after college, while others just want to end their athletic careers with a championship ring on their fingers.
+Some come in hopes of eventually playing professionally after college, both inside the US and abroad.
+While others just want to end their athletic careers with a championship ring on their fingers.
 Both tasks become even harder if the team winds up sidelined for a significant time.

 Talladega College athletics director Kevin Herod saw that sort of pressure lead to high anxiety among some athletes.